ricallinson/msm/README.md

 	sudo poweroff

-Now boot up the base-image VM with the following command.
+With that done, boot up the base-image VM with the following command.

 	qemu-system-x86_64 -m 512 -hda ./images/base.img